exzombie/motokurnikator/README.md

 range.
 This makes it easier to adjust the potentiometer (and possibly decide to increase the hysteresis).

 The "open" and "closed" positions are defined by the two end switches, which are triggered by the door itself (see the [image][1]).
 There is a manual override switch so you can open or close the door anytime.
 The door is mounted to the frame via a pair of rails.
 The stepper motor turns a threaded rod which moves the door along the rails.
-Another simple design has the motor turn a spool of rope on which the door is hung.
+This approach was chosen because a stepper motor was on hand, but has turned out to be unreliable.
+Support for steppers was removed and it is recommended to use a normal DC motor through an H-bridge to drive a winch.

 The circuit schematic is deliberately vague because the actual parts used don't matter.
 Have a different voltage regulator on hand?
 Use